-- Design and Technology
+- a.
+Design and Technology

-- Drama
+- b.
+Drama

-- English Extension 2
+- c.
+English Extension 2

-- History Extension
+- d.
+History Extension

-- Languages
+- e.
+Languages

-- Music 1, Music 2 and Music Extension
+- f.
+Music 1, Music 2 and Music Extension

-- Science Extension
+- g.
+Science Extension

-- Society and Culture
+- h.
+Society and Culture

-- Textiles and Design
+- i.
+Textiles and Design

-- Visual Arts
+- j.
+Visual Arts

 Students are required to certify that any submitted works are their own.
 Class teachers must certify that they have been completed under the teacher's supervision.
 If school staff cannot certify the works, students might not be awarded marks for them, or they may receive reduced marks.